mchalapuk/offensive.js/README.md

 [in-range]: #in-range-assertion
 <a id=in-range-assertion></a>
 #### `.inRange(leftBounds, rightBounds)` aliases: `.between`
-Asserts that checked value a number, which is grater than **leftBounds - 1** and less than **rightBounds**.
+Asserts that checked value is a number, which is grater than **leftBounds - 1** and less than **rightBounds**.
 ```js
 check(arg, 'arg').is.inRange(0, 100);